nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-08/README.md

 });
 ```

 Just like we used `:id`, we can use any key name to search by that key!
-We can even have a path which uses two keys; as long as they are deliniated by a `-` or a `.` they should be parsed into unique keys in our `req.params` object.
+We can even have a path which uses two keys; as long as they are [delimited](https://en.wikipedia.org/wiki/Delimiter) by a `-` or a `.`, they should be parsed into unique keys in our `req.params` object.

 ### Router Param Middleware